Yaozuwu/Graph-Embedding-for-Biomedical-Data/README.md

 # A Survey of Recent Development and Trends of Graph Embedding for Biomedical Data
 ## Introduction
+With the rapid development of biomedical software and hard-ware, a large amount of relational data interlinking genes, proteins, chemical components, drugs, diseases and symptoms has been collected for modern biomedical research.
+Many graph-based learning methods have been proposed to analyzing such type of data, giving a deeper insight into the topology and knowledge behind the biomedical data, which greatly benefits to both academic research and industrial application for human healthcare.
+However, the main diffculty is how to handle high dimensionality and sparsity of the biomedical graphs.
+Recently, graph embedding methods provide an effective and effcient way to address issues above.
+It converts graph-based data into a low dimensional vector space where the graph structural properties and knowledge information are well preserved.
+In this survey, we conduct a literature review of recent development and trends to apply graph embedding methods for biomedical data.
+We also introduce important applications and tasks in biomedical domain as well as associated public biomedical datasets.
 ## Preliminaries
 ## Taxonomy of Graph Embedding Models
 ### Homogeneous Graph Embedding Models